-- We usually will not pay for the brand name drug when there is a generic version. - However, if your provider has told us the medical reason that the generic drug will not work for you, then we will cover the brand name drug.
+• We usually will not pay for the brand name drug when there is a generic version.

+However, if your provider has told us the medical reason that neither the generic drug nor other covered drugs that treat the same condition will work for you, then we will cover the brand name drug.